'Reading is to the mind what exercise is to the body.'

 At Princes Risborough Primary School, our intent is for all children to become confident, fluent readers, who love to read and explore all text types and genres.
 We aim to provide each child with the skills necessary to become independent readers, who can decode and comprehend texts at an appropriate level.
 By exposing our children to a wide range of genres, which are rich in vocabulary and content, we provide children with the opportunity to analyse texts, develop their own opinions and identify preferable writing styles.
 We endeavour to prepare children for their transition to secondary school by ensuring they can access a wide range of texts, thus supporting them to be successful, life-long learners.
 We aim to challenge each child by delivering an engaging, enriching curriculum which ignites a passion for reading, fosters a love of language and provides an opportunity for imagination to flourish.

-· In EYFS and Key Stage One, children are taught phonics daily.
-This is through the Letters and Sounds Scheme.
+In EYFS and Key Stage One, children are taught Phonics daily.
+This is through a systematic synthetic programme ‘Little Wandle: Letters and Sounds Revised’.

 We achieve high outcomes in Reading at the end of both key stages; our children make good progress during their time at PRPS.
 In addition, children enjoy reading lessons and the skills they learn support their understanding across the rest of the curriculum.
 Our lessons improve each child’s communication, confidence and vocabulary.
 We believe that this love of reading stimulates children to become lifelong avid readers.